 There are only a handful of restaurants that will require you to dress up.
 Almost everyone wears shorts, sundresses, and flip-flops (slippahs/slippers) regularly.

-18. Remember the 3-1-1 rule for liquids in your carry on.
+18. Remember the 3-1-1 rule for liquids in your carry-on.

 It’s better to put liquids in your checked bags.
 If you’re a light packer like me and not checking a bag, make sure to purchase some small bottles to carry your liquids.
 I use this set from Amazon.
 Also remember that most resorts, condos, and hotels will supply shampoo, soap, etc. If you want to bring your own, make sure to follow TSA guides.
 More detailed information can be found here.